moveit/moveit2_tutorials/doc/how_to_guides/how_to_setup_docker_containers_in_ubuntu.rst

-How to Setup MoveIt 2 Docker Containers in Ubuntu
+How to Set Up MoveIt 2 Docker Containers in Ubuntu
 =================================================
 This guide will provide a walkthrough on how to get a Docker container with MoveIt 2 dependencies set up quickly.
 It includes a script that will get you up and running in MoveIt quickly!